Ebazhanov/linkedin-skill-assessments-quizzes/autodesk-fusion-360/autodesk-fusion-360-quiz.md

 - [ ] Offset Plane
 - [ ] Plane at Angle

 #### Q9.
-Which hole type automatically enters a diameter value based on the type of fastener it will accomodate?
+Which hole type automatically enters a diameter value based on the type of fastener it will accommodate?

 - [ ] Clearance
 - [x] Simple